3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-intro-to-jsx.md

 ## JSX

-JSX was created by Facebook to provide a descriptive and clean way to structure the HTML that React sends to the DOM.
+JSX was chosen by Facebook to provide a descriptive and clean way to structure the HTML that React sends to the DOM.
 Before JSX, developers would render HTML through the `React.createElement()` method.

 ```js
 const HelloWorld = React.createElement({